mobileink/migae-examples/basic0/README.md

 #### Standard Servlet container

-Now let's run jetty-server to test the servlet, first with lein-migae then with ../migae-jetty.sh.
+Now let's test our little servlet.
+First we'll run jetty-server, once with lein-migae and once with ../migae-jetty.sh, then we'll use the GAE dev server.

 ##### lein-migae